-Chair yoga is a type of physical exercise or practice that has been adapted from the more classical styles of hatha or vinyasa yoga to be gentler on the body and more accessible to a larger population of yogis.
+Seated yoga is a type of physical exercise or practice that has been adapted from the more classical styles of hatha or vinyasa yoga to be gentler on the body and more accessible to a larger population of yogis.
 Most traditional yoga postures require a practitioner to stand, sit, get up and down from the floor, lie down, invert, or balance throughout the practice.
-In contrast, Chair yoga is just that – yoga in a chair from beginning to end!
+In contrast, Seated yoga is just that – yoga in a chair from beginning to end!
 It adjusts and modifies these traditional yoga poses so they can be done safely, easily, and with confidence while sitting or standing.
 It is a great form of exercise for those who find it challenging to get up and down, have smaller ranges of motion, or simply enjoy a softer, more mindful yoga practice.
-Still incredibly effective, chair yoga can help you build strength, flexibility, mobility, and sureness on your feet.
+Still incredibly effective, Seated yoga can help you build strength, flexibility, mobility, and sureness on your feet.
 On a more subtle level, it also encourages a sense of calm, connectedness, and internal peace.

 What should I expect when I come to class?

 Yoga practice will occur in the pews!
 We will creatively use the pews as a prop for support.
 Class will normally be a combination of breathing exercises, breath & movement exercises, seated poses, optional standing poses, optional reclined poses, and relaxation.
 You are always welcome to rest at any point in class or modify a pose that doesn’t suit you.
 Please be on time to ensure you experience a complete practice and don’t miss any important instruction!